ekiefl/qcachegrind-mac-instructions/README.md

 wget https://repo.seidengroup.com/cachegrind/macos/amd64/QCachegrind-20201208.app.zip
 ```

 I found this on [their website](https://www.seidengroup.com/profiling-tools-for-php-qcachegrind-download/).
-Hopefully they reliably host and update it :)
+Hopefully they reliably host and update it.
+If they do not, in this repo is a .zip of the app, which works on at least 10.14.6 (18G103).

 # Option #3: docker-kcachegrind